 Using modern mobile devices, you can easily determine the level of Wi-Fi signal from the access point in different areas of the apartment.

-Using these applications, you can see a list of the nearest Wi-Fi networks and the numbers of radio channels they currently use.
+Using these applications, you can see a list of the nearest Wi-Fi networks and the number of radio channels they currently use.
 This information will help you determine the less loaded radio channel, the range of your Wi-Fi network, the strength of the signal in different places in the apartment, which will help you find the best place to put the router that suits you.
-For more information, see 'How do I check the signal strength and coverage of my Wi-Fi router?'

 If you do not have a smartphone or tablet, use a laptop.
 You can install one of the Wi-Fi monitoring programs on it (for example, InSSIDer, WirelessNetView, Free Wi-Fi Scanner for Windows; LinSSID, iwScanner for Linux; WiFi Scanner, iStumbler, WiFi Explorer, AirRadar for Mac OS X).